kasia-omm/art-sea/README.md

 <hr>

-Summarising UI/UX section the colcusion is as follows:
+Summarising UI/UX section the conclusion is as follows:
 <ul>
 <li>First time user knows that the website is about art and craft birthday party organiser.</li>
 <li>First time user learns about services provided by ArtSea.</li>
 <li>First time user is called to action - to book a party.</li>
-<li>Firts time user finds contact details to make booking easily.</li>
+<li>First time user finds contact details to make booking easily.</li>
 </ul>

 ## Wireframes